 The structure enhance_inputs defines the values of run time parameters and the actual input image.
-Calling xilinx_ip_v_enhance_v6_00_a_get_default_inputs (&enh ance_generics, &enhance_inputs) initializes the input structure with the default values (see Table 4-4).
+Calling xilinx_ip_v_enhance_v7_0_get_default_inputs (&enhance_generics, &enhance_inputs) initializes the input structure with the default values (see Table 4-4).

 IMPORTANT: The video_in variable is not initialized because the initialization depends on the actual test image to be simulated.
-Chapter 4, C Model Example Code describes the initialization of the video_in structure.
+Chapter 4, C Model Example Code describes the initialization of the video in structure.